How to gain better control over deviations in your construction projects - Increase profitability!

 How to learn from non-conformance reports?

 Collect and analyze the deviations from each project carefully.
-Pay particular attention to which deviations are reflected in the deviation reports.
+Pay particular attention to those that are reflected in the deviation reports.
 This insight forms the basis for better deviation handling and continuous improvement.

 By categorizing the deviations – for example by building section, field of expertise or type of error – you get a faster overview of where the problems arise and what measures are needed.
 Examples of categories can be:

-When you have good routines for non-conformance handling, and all team members know how to fill out a non-conformance handling form, it becomes easier to extract learning from the data.
+When you have good routines for processing, and all team members know how to fill out a non-conformance processing form, it becomes easier to extract learning from the data.

 Overview of the project's total number of deviations, open and closed deviations